WaiChen04/Code-Snippet/Python/README.md

-This is some of the code I used to simulate the Ising model on a quatum computer using Qiskit.
+These are some of the codes I used to simulate the Ising model on a quantum computer using Qiskit.
+The code outlines the function to import and implament quantum gates onto a quantum circuit.
+It also provides a way to simulate the circuit, store the results in an array, and graph them using Matplotlib.
 The quantum circuit may look something like this:
 ![image](https://github.com/user-attachments/assets/205fae3f-2b80-47a6-ba4a-bcd410d287d8)